-We are, of course, talking about kintsukuroi or “golden repair.”
-This is a wonderful strategy we can use to create a new, more beautiful, and stronger object, reflecting a psychological dimension we all know about: resilience.
+We are talking here about kintsukuroi or “golden repair.”
+This is a wonderful strategy that we can use to create a new, more beautiful, and stronger object, reflecting a psychological dimension we all know about: resilience.

 The art of repairing broken pottery

 A broken object tells a story.
-Maybe that dish fell to the ground accidentally because your mind somewhere else, far, far away from reality.
+Maybe a dish fell to the ground accidentally because your mind was somewhere else, far, far away from reality.

 Maybe that piece from your tea set was broken when you were laughing with friends as you shared a moment of happiness.

-All this fits into the Japanese philosophy of kintsukuroi, which is already known all over the world and pleases many people.
+All this fits into the Japanese philosophy of kintsukuroi, a well-known technique around the world, which many people have learnt from.

 Let’s take a closer look at this practice.